igorsoares/my-new-github_action/README.md

 # my-new-github_action
-Github action to answer issues dd
+Github action to answer PRs with Dicaprio thank you gifs